lucianboatright/RollandBox/README.md

 Please feel free to sign up and create an account.
 Hosted on Firebase.

-This Project is still Live and I have been getting feedback from users which has been feeding into ongoing changes and upgrades.
+This Project is still Live and I have been getting feedback from users which has been feeding into ongoing changes and upgrades which are deployed when the feature is complete.

 ## Project outline
 This website is mainly aimed at helping the user with two things.